Lucian K. Truscott IV: Life

 Truscott was born in Japan to Anne (née Harloe) and Lucian K. Truscott III, a U.S. Army colonel.
-His grandfather Lucian Jr. was a U.S. Army general during World War II where he commanded the 3rd Infantry Division and later the Fifth Army in Italy.
-His father Lucian III served in the U.S. Army in Korea and Vietnam, retiring as a colonel.
+His grandfather Lucian Truscott Jr. was a U.S. Army general during World War II, during which he commanded the 3rd Infantry Division and later the Fifth Army in Italy.
+His father Lucian Truscott III served in the U.S. Army in Korea and Vietnam, retiring as a colonel.

 Truscott attended the United States Military Academy, graduating in 1969.
 In 1968, Truscott and other cadets challenged the required attendance at chapel services.
 Later, a court case filed by another cadet along with midshipmen at the United States Naval Academy resulted in a 1972 US Court of Appeals decision (upheld by the Supreme Court) that ended mandatory chapel attendance at all the service academies.
 He was then assigned to Fort Carson, Colorado.
 There, he wrote an article about heroin addiction among enlisted soldiers and another about what he felt was an illegal court martial.
 He was threatened with being sent to Vietnam, so he resigned his commission about thirteen months after graduating, receiving a "general discharge under other than honorable conditions."

 Truscott is a member of the Monticello Association, the members of which descend from Thomas Jefferson, who was Truscott's sixth-great-grandfather.
 The association owns the graveyard at Monticello.
 During a November 1998 appearance on the Oprah Winfrey Show he invited descendants of Sally Hemings to the family reunion in 2000.
 The Hemings descendants had not been allowed to join the association, nor to be buried in its graveyard.

 Truscott lives in rural Pennsylvania with his wife, the artist Tracy Harris.
 He has three children: Lilly Truscott, Lucian K. Truscott V, and Violet Truscott.